 Body mass index (BMI) is widely used as a first-line biomarker of nutritional status.
 It is a simple, low-cost, noninvasive biomarker.
 BMI is calculated by dividing body mass (in kilograms) by the square of body height (in meters).
-In adults, a BMI of <18.5 kg/m2 indicates underweight, a BMI of 18.5-24.9 kg/m2 indicates normal weight, a BMI of 25-29.9 kg/m2 indicates overweight, and a BMI of \geq 30 kg/m2 indicates obesity.21
+In adults, a BMI of <18.5 kg/m indicates underweight, a BMI of 18.5-24.9 kg/m indicates normal weight, a BMI of 25-29.9 kg/m indicates overweight, and a BMI of $\geq$ 30 kg/m indicates obesity.

 Nutritional Risk Screening 2002 (NRS-2002) is a tool used for identifying patients susceptible to malnutrition.
 This tool helps determine patients' nutritional status (on the basis of weight loss, BMI, and general condition or food intake) and disease severity (on the basis of metabolic stress), which is associated with an increased risk of adverse outcomes.
-Each patient-related aspect is scored from 0 to 3 points, with an extra point awarded if the patient is aged \geq 70 years.
-A total NRS-2002 score of \geq 3 points indicates a high risk of malnutrition.22
+Each patient-related aspect is scored from 0 to 3 points, with an extra point awarded if the patient is aged $\geq$ 70 years.
+A total NRS-2002 score of $\geq$ 3 points indicates a high risk of malnutrition.

 The Subjective Global Assessment (SGA) survey is regarded as the gold standard for detecting malnutrition in patients.
 This tool comprises five nutritionally relevant items: nutrient intake, unintentional weight loss, symptoms affecting oral intake, functional capacity, and metabolic demand.
 It also involves a physical examination focused on assessing subcutaneous fat loss, muscle wasting, and fluid accumulation.
-On the basis of their SGA scores, patients are classified as well nourished, mildly or moderately malnourished, or severely malnourished.23
+On the basis of their SGA scores, patients are classified as well nourished, mildly or moderately malnourished, or severely malnourished.

 The Nutritional Risk Index (NRI) is an instrument based on optimal body weight designed to evaluate current body weight and serum albumin concentration.
 The NRI index value is calculated as follows: $1.519 \times$ serum albumin (g/L) + $41.7 \times$ (current weight / usual weight).
 Patients with NRI scores of >100, 97.5-100, 83.5-97.5, and <83.5 are considered to have no risk, a mild risk, a moderate risk, and a high risk of ICU mortality, respectively.
 Usual body weight is defined as stable body weight for the previous 6 months.
-Higher NRI scores indicate higher risks ICU mortality.24 to 2.
-Patients with a CRP concentration of >10 mg/L and an albumin concentration of <35 g/L receive a score of 2, those with a CRP concentration of >10 mg/L and an albumin concentration of \geq 35 g/L receive a score of 1, and those with a CRP concentration of \leq 10 mg/L receive a score of 0.
-For intensive care unit patients, a high mGPS is an independent predictor of mortality during hospital stay and follow-up.
-In summary, the mGPS is a simple and practical indicator of prognosis in intensive care unit patients.25
+Higher NRI scores indicate higher risks ICU mortality.